lwjohnst86/nefa-code/doc/submission/reviewer-response.md

     dysfunction."*

-        Given this reviewer's previous comments and suggestions, we have decided to focus on the GEE analysis in the main paper and move the PLS-DA to the ESM and expand on {{or remove? it seems this reviewer prefers if we remove it.
-I could simplify it by doing what I did in the TAG as a confirmation, and include it in the ESM}} it there.
+        Given this reviewer's previous comments and suggestions, we have decided
+        to: focus on the GEE analysis in the main paper; remove the LCMM analysis; perform the PLS analysis on the baseline (cross-sectional) data using the outcomes as continuous variables; and, briefly describe the findings in the Results section.
+To keep the ESM material streamlined, we have contained the PLS results and other additional analyses conducted within the code (accessible via the DOI) for the interested reader.
+We believe this simplifies the results and primary findings of this paper without sacrificing a loss in the potential use these additional analyses may provide for the interested researcher.

     - *"The authors mention in the Discussion the external validity is mostly limited to white females.
 I suggest to run a sensitivity analysis on this